How many managers does the UK’s NHS need?

 So why has bashing managers been such a popular past-time for policymakers and the media?

-There have been high profile scandals that have added fuel to this belief, most notably the case of Mid-Staffordshire NHS Foundation Trust, where between 400 and 1,200 patients died as a result of poor care between January 2005 and March 2009.
+There have been high profile scandals that have added fuel to this belief, most notably the case of Mid-Staffordshire NHS Foundation Trust, where between 400 and 1,200 patients died as a result of poor care from January 2005 to March 2009.

 The 2013 Francis report into the scandal cited cost-cutting by management as a significant factor with senior managers accused of being preoccupied with “targets and processes” and losing sight of their “fundamental responsibility to provide safe care”.